 6-Delegitimization of democracy as a valid means of governance in Egypt

 This is a deadly blow to democracy in Egypt.
-I am afraid that it might even be a complete delegitimization of the democratic process in Egypt.
-All the spin that we are hearing right now and is coming from Egypt notwithstanding, democracy has died tonight in Egypt.
-The consequences of that is the rise of an electoral authoritarian system with a democratic veneer, but with deep layers of authoritarian rule.
-The freedom of the press, an independent judiciary, freedom of association and speech are now something that belong to the past.
+I am afraid that it might even be a complete delegitimization of the democratic process.
+Regardless of all the spin that we are listening to right now and is coming from Egypt notwithstanding, democracy has died tonight in Egypt.
+The consequences of that is the rise of an electoral authoritarian system with a democratic veneer, but with deep layers of authoritarian rules.
+The freedom of the press, an independent judiciary, freedom of association and speech are, as of now, something of the past.

 7-Chilling effect on new democracies in the Arab World and Sub-Saharan Africa

-This coup will have a chilling effect on all new and fledgling democracies in Tunisia and Libya (there is also another effect that i will develop in future posts).
-The military in those countries (and in Sub-Saharan democracies as well) will feel emboldened by the Egyptian coup.
+This coup will have a chilling effect on all new and fledgling democratization processes in Tunisia and Libya (there is also another effect that i will develop in future posts).
+The military in those countries (and in Sub-Saharan democracies as well) will feel emboldened by the Egyptian example.
 They will feel that they can intervene at any time in the political process to shape politics in the manner they see fit.
 Effectively, the military has become in the Arab World a very powerful veto player in civilian democratic governance.
 This is the death of democracy as we know it, and the rise of electoral authoritarianism, which will last a generation or two.

 Video of president Morsi’s last speech moment before he was placed under house arrest